kyma-project/test-infra/cmd/image-builder/image-builder.md

 You can use Image Builder to build images that require access to Go SAP internal modules.
 To use this feature, set the `--use-go-internal-sap-modules=true` flag.
 The feature is only available for the ADO backend.

-This feature utilize the `go` vendor mechanism by downloading all the dependencies into the `vendor` directory.
-There is no option to pass custom credentials for fetching the dependencies, the tool handles it internally.
+This feature utilizes the `go` vendor mechanism by downloading all the dependencies into the `vendor` directory.
+There is no option to pass custom credentials for fetching the dependencies; the tool handles it internally.